Almost simplicial polytopes I. The lower and upper bound theorems: Preliminaries

 \end{proposition} Note that $h_{k}(P')=0$ and $h_k(\partial F)=0$ for $k\ge d$ and $h_{d-1}(\partial F)=1$.

+We proceed with a number of definitions related to simplicial complexes.
 Let $2^A$ denote the simplicial complex generated by the set $A$; it is a simplex.
 Sometimes we abbreviate this complex by $A$, when the context is clear.
 Say $\Delta$ is \emph{pure} if all its maximal faces, called \emph{facets}, have the same dimension, and a pure simplicial complex $\Delta$ is \emph{shellable} if its facets can be ordered $F_1,F_2,\ldots$ such that for each $j>1$, $2^{F_j}$ intersects the complex $\cup_{i<j}2^{F_i}$ in a pure codimension $1$ subcomplex of $2^{F_j}$.
 Such an order is called a \emph{shelling order} or \emph{shelling process} of $\Delta$.
-For a shelling order, the set of faces $2^{F_j} - \cup_{i<j}2^{F_i}$ has a unique minimal element, called the \emph{restriction face} of $F_j$, denoted $R_j$.
+For a shelling order, the set of faces $2^{F_j} \setminus \cup_{i<j}2^{F_i}$ has a unique minimal element, called the \emph{restriction face} of $F_j$, denoted $R_j$.
 For \emph{any} shelling of $\Delta$, $h_i(\Delta)$ equals the number of facets in the shelling whose restriction face has size $i$; cf. \cite[Thm.~8.19]{Zie95}.
 Note that $P'$ is shellable, by a Bruggesser-Mani line shelling \cite[Prop.~2]{BruMan71}.

 The \emph{link} of a face $F$ in the simplicial complex $\Delta$ is $\lk_{\Delta}(F):=\{T\in \Delta:\ T\cap F =\emptyset,\ F\cup T\in \Delta\}$, and its \emph{star}, $\st_{\Delta}(F)$ is the complex $\cup_{F\subseteq T}2^T$.
 Thus, using the \emph{join} operator on simplicial complexes, we obtain $2^F * \lk_{\Delta}(F)=\st_{\Delta}(F)$.
 For a general polyhedral complex, the star of a face $F$ is the polyhedral subcomplex formed by all faces containing $F$, and their faces.
 For a vertex $v$ in a polytope $Q$, its \emph{vertex figure} $Q/v$ is a codimension $1$ polytope obtained by intersecting $Q$ with a hyperplane $H$ \emph{below} $v$, that is, $v$ is on one side of $H$ and the other vertices of $Q$ are on the other side.
 If $\st_Q(v)$ is simplicial then the boundary complex of $Q/v$ coincides with $\lk_{Q}(v)$.